 Prayer Is a Last Resort: After everything else is set up and just before the Keeleys arrive, Armand looks up at the crucifix hanging in his home and asks for the night to go well.
 Before this, Armand didn't show any religious attitudes and is in fact Jewish.

-Strawman Political: It's both subtly and not-so-subtly implied that the conservatives are disgusted not only by gays, but by Jews and black people.
+It's both subtly and not-so-subtly implied that the conservatives are disgusted not only by gays, but by Jews and black people.
 Oh, and Guatemalans.
 For what it's worth, though, all three are at least presented as fundamentally good and even kind people, even when they're saying terribly racist things.
-Whether someone can be good and super-prejudiced at the same time is, of course, a different debate, but as TV bigots go, they've at least got shades and nuance to them.
-Also, by the end, the Keeleys have obviously accepted Armand and Albert because Val and Barbara get married with both their families present and happy.
+That said, the Keeleys have obviously accepted Armand and Albert because Val and Barbara get married with both their families present and happy.
 So, the Keeleys are able to put aside prejudices and get over it when confronted.